morakinyo-aj/morakinyo-aj/README.md

 - 🌱 I’m learning Backend Development 👨🏾‍💻

-- 🤔 I’m looking for help with Career Paths as a Computer Scientist
+- 🤔 I’m looking for help with Career Paths as a Software Engineer

 - ⚡ Fun fact: I play basketball 🏀 for fun and love working out